pyatb/pyatb/docs/_sources/introduction.md.txt

     : Provides the contribution of each atomic orbital to the electronic wave functions at each $\mathbf{k}$-point in the BZ.
   - Spin texture
     : Plots the spin polarization vector as a function of momentum in the BZ.
+  - Surface states
+    : Calculates the spectral weights using the iterative surface Green’s function method.

 - Geometric module
   - Wilson loop